Terreii/hoodie-plugin-store-crypto/README.md

 `oldPassword` | String | The old password, that was used up until now | Yes `newPassword` | String | New password, with which the docs will be encrypted | Yes

-Resolves with an object with the new `salt` and an array (`notUpdated`) with the ids of not updated docs.
+Resolves with an object with the new `salt`, an array (`notUpdated`) with the ids of not updated docs and an Array of 10 new `resetKeys`.

 It will update all with `oldPassword` encrypted documents.
 And encrypt them with with the help of the `newPassword`.
 It also updates the `salt` in `hoodiePluginCryptoStore/salt`.